Bald Eagle

 Bald Eagle Distribution Map

-Bald eagles are usually observed statewide near lakes, rivers, and marshes, particularly during the winter.
+Bald eagles can be observed statewide, usually near lakes, rivers, and marshes, particularly in winter.

 Bald eagles prey on a variety of live animals and also eat carrion.
 Fish and carrion make up most of the diet, but reptiles, amphibians, small mammals, other birds, and large invertebrates such as crayfish are also eaten.